Adair Turner FRS

 Lord Turner’s career has spanned business, public policy and academia.

-He is Senior Fellow at the Centre for Financial Studies (Frankfurt); a visiting professor at the London School of Economics and at Cass Business School, London; a Visiting Fellow at the People’s Bank of China School of Finance, Tsinghua University (Beijing); and Visiting Professor at the International Center for Islamic Finance (INCEIF) in Kuala Lumpur.
+- He is Senior Fellow at the Centre for Financial Studies (Frankfurt); a visiting professor at the London School of Economics and at Cass Business School, London; a Visiting Fellow at the People’s Bank of China School of Finance, Tsinghua University (Beijing); and a Trustee of the British Museum.
 He is a frequent lecturer on global macro economic, social and environmental developments , and writes a monthly column for Project Syndicate, which appears in multiple newspapers across the world.

 Adair Turner has written two other books Just Capital- the liberal economy (Macmillan 2001) and Economics after the Crisis (MIT 2012) which has also been published in Chinese.
 He is an honorary fellow of The Royal Society UK Royal College of Physicians.